aseprite/api/api/colorspace.md

 ```

 Creates an empty color space, sRGB color space, or loads a color
-profile from the given ICC file specified in `fromFile` parameter.
+profile from the given ICC file specified in the `fromFile` parameter.

 ## ColorSpace.name